 OUR YEAR-ROUND PROGRAM

-GSE’s Youth Leadership and Organic Farming Program includes 240 students at 5 schools organic farming methods.
+GSE’s Youth Leadership and Organic Farming Program includes 240 students at 5 schools using organic farming methods.
 Students develop skills to grow healthy local food and to promote community health in the community of Chacraseca in rural Nicaragua.
 Food grown by students is provided to the local school meal program that serves over 1,350 students.
 Each week, students ranging in age from 8-20 engage in hands on classes taught by GSE staff.
 The program supports them to take responsibility for the farming projects based at their schools.
 Instruction includes technical skill building such as: making organic fertilizers, natural history of the area, crop rotation, and organic pest control.
 Work includes planting, harvesting, growing and grafting trees, and general care of their school farms.

 Local Staff: GSE’s director Rolando Chevez and consultant Santiago Medina are leaders in Chacraseca in the area of small-scale organic food production.
 Collaborating with international students, teachers, professors and farmers, GSE staff in Chacraseca are educating the next generation of local farmers to build soil health, protect the local bioregion, and to be champions for sustainable community development.

 THE IMPACT IS MULTIFACETED:

 Ongoing Food Production- GSE staff and student groups work to harvest as much food as possible from GSE’s 5 bio-intensive school mini-farms.
 1,350 students in Chacraseca depend on a school meal program called the Comedor Project.
 100% of produce grown at GSE’s garden sites is used by the Comedor Project to feed local students.

 Revegitation: Annual production of upwards of 3,000 fruit trees and native forest trees for reforestation of local, rural school campuses and roadways.
 In 2013 GSE is launching a piolot reforestation program, to grow in future years.

 - create 100% sustainability for the Comedor school lunch program through student driven farms

-- teach students methods in sustaining farming and educate the larger community about alternative techniques to chemical farming
+- teach students methods in sustainable farming and educate the larger community about alternative techniques to chemical farming

 Since Winter 2012, GSE has built: